What We Do

 Increase oral health literacy of healthcare providers

-Providing educational resources and informing of up-to-date news postings to a wide variety of audiences helps to ensure that professionals in a variety of disciplines have access to the oral health training and information they need to make informed decisions. link
+Providing educational resources and informing of up-to-date news postings to a wide variety of audiences helps to ensure that professionals in a variety of disciplines have access to the oral health training and information they need to make informed decisions.

 Ohio policy makers make informed oral health policy decisions.